ElisR/SmoothLandscapesGWG/README.md

 ## 🧬 Clustered Sampling

 Now that we have a model for estimating fitness, one can in principle pass this to any discrete sampler.
-In the paper, they focus on a particular discrete sampler called "Gibbs with Gradient", whose details we will leave until the next section.
+In the paper, they focus on a particular discrete sampler called "Gibbs-With-Gradients", whose details we will leave until the next section.

 Nevertheless, most discrete samplers can be abstracted into a process that, in every round, gets given a set of sequences and produces another set of mutated sequences.
 These mutated sequences then get added so the next round.